weiweitoo/CanYouGet1024/README.md

 # CanYouGet1024 :fire:
 An Javascript Web Game that challenge your finger speed and nerve transmission speed :dash:

+## Technology
+- HTML
+- CSS
+- Javascript
+- Phaser

-Phaser is an open source game framework for making desktop and mobile browser HTML5 games
+*Phaser is an open source game framework for making desktop and mobile browser HTML5 games*

 ## Reminder if you want to run the game
 #### 1. If you clone or download the fileto run locally